 The Summer Clinical Immersion Experience is a key part of the BPRE program, which was also implemented in 2019.
 Since students must shadow clinicians at local health facilities, something that can’t effectively be completed remotely, this part of the program has been postponed until fall 2020.

-More updates will be shared in the coming weeks.
+More updates on campus closure impacts will be shared in the coming weeks.